pub trait WidgetExtManual:

 a pointer to an array of

-indicating the drop types that this self
+GtkTargetEntrys indicating the drop types that this self will

-.
+accept, or None.
 Later you can access the list with

-WidgetExt::drag_dest_get_target_list()
+WidgetExt::drag_dest_get_target_list() and WidgetExt::drag_dest_find_target().

-sourcefn drag_source_set(
+Sourcefn drag_source_set(

 &self,